The Lions Of England

-We are the Infantry Regiment of the North West of England.
-We have 2 Regular battalions and 1 Reserve battalion.
+The Duke of Lancaster's Regiment is the Infantry Regiment of the North West of England.
+We have 2 regular battalions and 1 reserve battalion.
+Fierce, strong and courageous, we are known as The Lions of England.

 1 July 2006

-We specailise in dismounted close combat, always ready to deploy anywhere in the world to counter threats to our national security.
+We specialise in dismounted close combat, always ready to deploy at anytime, anywhere in the world to counter threats to our national security.

 • Home defence